lucaswerkmeister/ceylond/README.md

   taking care of process arguments, standard I/O, and some other mechanisms – see the module documentation for details.
   A sample client is also provided in the `client/` subdirectory.
+  (Note that standard input, if used, must be sent to the daemon before the program starts;
+  interactive dialogs or similar interfaces must be emulated by the client.)

 ## License